-S Is the goal Simple and Specific ? • Learn how to lead a meeting more effectively М Is the goal Measurable and Motivating?
-Learn how to lead a meeting more effectivelyRead a book and watch a video on this subject A Is the goal Achievable?
-Learn how to lead a meeting more effectively Read a book and watch a video on this subject Identify the key principles and techniques for making a meeting work R Is the goal Relevant?
-Learn how to lead a meeting more effectively Read a book and watch a video on this subject Identify the key principles and techniques for making a meeting work Share these principles with the leadership team and invite their feedback on how effective our meeting was at the end of that meeting Т Is the goal Trackable and Time Bound?
-Learn how to lead a meeting more effectively Read a book and watch a video on this subject Identify the key principles and techniques for making a meeting work Share these principles with the leadership team and invite their feedback on how effective our meeting was at the end of that meeting Select book and video by June 1; read book by Sept.
+T d 1 G 1 - I 1 1 - 1 - 1 1 Is the goal Simple • Learn how to lead a meeting more effectively S and Specific?
+Is the goal Measurable Learn how to lead a meeting more effectively M and Motivating?
+Read a book and watch a video on this subject 141 and workating.
+Is the goal Learn how to lead a meeting more effectively A Achievable?
+Read a book and watch a video on this subject A Acmevable.
+Identify the key principles and techniques for making a meeting work making a mooting work Is the goal Relevant?
+Learn how to lead a meeting more effectively is the goal Relevant: Read a book and watch a video on this subject R Identify the key principles and techniques for making a meeting work • Share these principles with the leadership team and invite their feedback on how effective our meeting was at the end of that meeting Is the goal Trackable Learn how to lead a meeting more effectively T and Time Bound?
+Read a book and watch a video on this subject 1 and Time Bound.
+Identify the key principles and techniques for making a meeting work • Share these principles with the leadership team and invite their feedback on how effective our meeting was at the end of that meeting Select book and video by June 1; read book by Sept.
 1; watch video by Oct.
 1; identify key principles and techniques by Nov.
 1; share with team and invite evaluation by end of November; do this in another meeting before the end of the year (May 30)